IQAIcom/brain-examples/apps/amm-near-agent/README.md

 1. A user initiates a token swap via the smart contract
 2. The contract interrupts the transaction and delegates output calculation to the NEAR AI agent
 3. The agent processes swap details, performs calculations, and responds to the contract
-4. The contract resumes the transaction, finalizes the swap, and transfers tokens to the user
+4. The contract resumes the transaction, finalizes the swap, and transfers tokens to the user.

 ## 🚀 Running This Example